raj713335/EYEXA/README.md

 ### TO ADD TEMPERATURE DETECTION IN THE EXISTING SYSTEM

 # :thermometer: AiThermometer :thermometer:
+# :sun: AiThermometer :sun:
-Code for automatically measuring the temperature of people using a thermal camera.
+Code creation in progress for automatically measuring the temperature of people using a thermal camera.
-The software can be freely used for any non-commercial applications and it is useful for the automatic early-screening of fever symptoms.
+The software can be freely used for any creating applications that it is useful for the automatic early-screening of fever symptoms.